wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- #[[mind]]
 	- -
 	- -
 	- These are all gravity problems—meaning they are not real problems.
 Why?
 Because in life design, if it’s not actionable, it’s not a problem.
 Let’s repeat that.
 If it’s not actionable, it’s not a problem.
 It’s a situation, a circumstance, a fact of life.
-It may be a drag (so to speak), but, like gravity, it’s not a problem that can be solved. #space
+It may be a drag (so to speak), but, like gravity, it’s not a problem that can be solved. #ñspace
 		- ([Location 451](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=451))
 	- -
 	- -
 	- As you begin to think like a designer, remember one important thing: it’s impossible to predict the future.
-And the corollary to that thought is: once you design something, it changes the future that is possible. #space
+And the corollary to that thought is: once you design something, it changes the future that is possible. #ñspace
 		- ([Location 660](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=660))
 	- -
 	- -
 	- Anytime you’re changing your situation, or pursuing a new thing, or wondering what you’re doing at a particular job—stop.
-Before you start, it’s a good idea to check your compass and orient yourself. #space
+Before you start, it’s a good idea to check your compass and orient yourself. #ñspace
 		- ([Location 815](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=815))
 	- -
 	- -
 	- Dysfunctional Belief: Work is not supposed to be enjoyable; that’s why they call it work.
-Reframe: Enjoyment is a guide to finding the right work for you. #space
+Reframe: Enjoyment is a guide to finding the right work for you. #ñspace
 		- ([Location 848](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=848))
 		- #[[mind]] #[[pink]]
 	- -
 	- -
 	- Instead of business school (which would probably have been a disaster, and an expensive one at that), Michael decided to double down on engineering.
-He ended up entering a Ph.D. program and is now a high-level civil and structural engineer, #space
+He ended up entering a Ph.D. program and is now a high-level civil and structural engineer, #ñspace
 		- ([Location 931](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=931))
 	- -
 	- -
 	- She could not find a job as a marketing executive, which she had been told was the “right thing” to do with an M.B.A.
-Like so many, she thought that doing the “right thing” would make her happy. #space
+Like so many, she thought that doing the “right thing” would make her happy. #ñspace
 		- ([Location 1108](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=1108))
 		- #[[mind]] #[[pink]]
 	- -